litfsindt/LIT-SpaceDock/README.md

 ``` bash
 $ python3.9 SpaceDock_launcher.py -pbb docked_BBs/ -o DRD3 -r "1 10"
 ```
-This command will initiate SpaceDock using the path containing building block poses (-pbb: docked_BBs/) and using reactions 1 and 10 (-r "1 10").
+This command will initiate SpaceDock using the path containing building block poses (-pbb docked_BBs/) and using reactions 1 and 10 (-r "1 10").

 Outputs :
 - DRD3_1.mol2
 - DRD3_1.tsv
 - DRD3_10.mol2
 - DRD3_10.tsv

-It produces two different outputs for each selected reaction.
+It produces two different outputs for each selected reaction :
+- mol2 file: Multiple combinations of two building blocks, referred to as a "SpaceDock pose"
+- tsv file : A tab-separated file containing the docking pose name for each combination.

 Avalaible reactions (-r) :
 - all : All possible reactions